+Have you ever had honey roasted peanut butter?
+It’s insanely good and incredibly addicting.
+If you ever see it in the store, don’t buy it!
+You’ll eat the entire jar in 1 sitting.
 The other day I was discussing peanut butter flavors in the comments section of Honey Roasted Peanut Butter and was reminded of the honey roasted flavor that Skippy makes.
-I used to keep a jar of crunchy honey roasted in my desk drawer at work.
-While I never liked plain Skippy, I refused to put the honey roasted Skippy on anything because it tasted so good by itself.
+Years ago I used to keep a jar of Skippy crunchy honey roasted in my desk drawer at work.
+I never liked original Skippy, but I refused to put the honey roasted Skippy on anything because it tasted so good by itself.
 I ate about 1/4 of the jar every day with a spoon, wishing that the jar was just a little bit deeper.
+However, I believe my version of Honey Roasted Peanut Butter is superior, and is perfect for this recipe because it helps hold things together.

 1 banana, 1/8″ slices

-2 packages (1 oz each) fat free instant chocolate pudding
+2 packages (1 oz each) non-fat instant chocolate pudding

 Peanut butter, to drizzle